• Skip to primary navigation

 Jump to Recipe Print Recipe

-The ragù recipe uses duck legs in the sauce.
-I happened to have a duck in my freezer so I made this Crispy Roast Duck and used the breast and leg meat shredded from that.
+Duck: The recipe as written uses duck legs in the sauce.
+I happened to have a duck in my freezer, so I made this Crispy Roast Duck and used the breast and leg meat shredded from that.
 I put the meat in during the last hour of simmering.

 Crispy roasted duck on a wire rack with cinnamon seasoning rubbed on skin.